debabratamishra/bert-depression-sentiment-analysis/README.md

 # sentiment-classification
-Sentiment Classification of Movie Reviews
+Sentiment Analysis on the basis of Social Media Posts to detect early stage depression